Glenard P. Lipscomb: Congress

 That year he won a special election to the U.S. House to replace Norris Poulson (who had been elected mayor of Los Angeles), representing California's twenty-fourth district.
 Lipscomb voted for the Civil Rights Acts of 1957 and 1960, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965, but voted against the Civil Rights Acts of 1964 and 1968.

 Death

 Lipscomb continued to serve in the House for the rest of his life.
 He died of cancer at Bethesda Naval Hospital at the age of 54 on February 1, 1970 and was interred at Forest Lawn Memorial Park-Hollywood Hills.

+Family and legacy

 The submarine USS Glenard P. Lipscomb was named after him.

 He was married to Virginia Sognalian Lipscomb, a classmate at Belmont High.

 For a short time a BSA camp near Big Bear Lake was named after him: Camp Lipscomb.

+Electoral history

+Republican Glenard P. Lipscomb won the special election to replace fellow Republican Norris Poulson, who was elected Mayor of Los Angeles.
+Data for this special election is not available.